ryanthtra/prototypes/php-user-auth-basic/README.md

 ## PHP Basic User Authentication
 ## Prototype 1
-- Create a new file, login_form.php
+- In login_form.php do the following:
 	- Create an input for username
 	- Create an input for password
 	- Create a login button that will be used to submit the form